 Modena occupies a sweet spot in the heartland of Emilia Romagna, Italy’s breadbasket and economic engine.
 With many kilometers of cycling paths, a compact city center, and superb food to fit any traveler’s budget, the little city has long been on our bucket list of Italian places to go.
-Last week, Tom and I had the good fortune to spend several days there.
+Tom and I had the good fortune to spend several days there as participants in Emilia Romagna’s “blogville” campaign.
 The city was tastefully decorated for Christmas and the main sights were all within walking distance of our hotel, along arcaded streets blessed with options for good espresso.

 Modena’s Medieval heart

 The city’s virtues for the curious traveler are many.
 Its medieval heart is a superb example of architecture from the 12th century, a time in which religious and civic values were united in a Christian city.
 The Dukes of Este held court in Modena for almost five hundred years, and left their mark on the city’s architecture, arts and cuisine.

 A sleek auto museum in Modena